Frequently Asked Questions

 IF I FAIL TO SUBMIT A FAFSA FORM, AM I STILL ELIGIBLE FOR THE SCHOLARSHIP?

-Most of the scholarships with our college partners require that a FAFSA Form be submitted.
-Applicants without a FAFSA on file remain eligible only for those scholarships where no specific financial need is required to receive the scholarship (FULL FOUNDATION AND MATCHING and PARTIAL FOUNDATION scholarships).
+All of the scholarships with our college partners require that a FAFSA Form be submitted.
+Applicants without a FAFSA on file remain eligible only for those scholarships where no specific financial need is required to receive the scholarship.

 Without a FAFSA Form, students cannot be considered for Pell Grants, work-study programs, and student loans.
 They will remain eligible only for merit and other institutional aid provided directly by the colleges